What is a Sabbatical Leave ? A Complete Guide

 How long is sabbatical leave ?

-What are the benefits of taking a sabbatical leave?
+Benefits of taking a sabbatical leave

 The sabbatical benefits can be broad and vary depending on the individual.
 Some of the advantages include the following: